tjoliveira/cifar10-classification-autoencoder/README.md

 Contains plots of training and validation metrics from autoencoders and classifiers.

+### /tests

+Contains IPython notebooks used to conduct the experiments described in the report.

 ### autoencoder_config_base.json

 Base configuration of the autoencoder.
 It can be loaded and modified.